You can also study this course:

 What are my career prospects?

-Your career prospects span beyond the air travel industry to include accommodation and hospitality providers and tour operators.
+Your career prospects span beyond the air travel industry to include accommodation and hospitality providers, as well as and tour operators.
 You will also be qualified for work in tourism marketing agencies, and for developers of niche tourism products, such as ecotourism and adventure tourism.

 Alternatively, with entrepreneurship being studied in your final year, you may choose to develop your own small tourism venture.